yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

 # Protocol Flow

+The protocol flow can be split into two: a LURK interface, used by CDN and DNO to agree on the name delegation, and the ACME STAR interface, used by DNO to obtain the short-term and automatically renewed certificate from the CA, which is eventually consumed by the CDN.
+The latter is also used to terminate the delegation, if so needed.

-The following subsections describe the preconditions ({{proto-preconditions}}), and the three main phases of the protocol flow:
+The following subsections describe the preconditions ({{proto-preconditions}}), and the three main phases of the protocol:

 - Bootstrap: the CDN requests from the DNO the delegation of a specific name and in turn DNO asks an ACME CA to create the corresponding short-term and auto-renewed (STAR) certificate ({{proto-bootstrap}});
 - Auto-renewal: the ACME CA periodically re-issues the short-term certificate and posts it to a public URL ({{proto-auto-renewal}});